elejeune11/MicroBundleCompute-Lite/README.md

 1 25 49
 2 49 72
 ```
 and mean that beat 0 starts at frame 3 and ends at frame 25, beat 1 starts at frame 25 and ends at frame 49, and beat 2 starts at frame 49 and ends at frame 72.
 Note that if full beats cannot be segmented from the timeseries data there may be issues with running the code.
+Often, the visually apparent first and last beat will be excluded from this segmentation because we cannot identify clear start and end points.

 Then, there will be one row-position file and one col-position file for each beat.
 The ``row`` and ``col`` positions match the original image provided.
 Specifically:
 * ``beat%i_row_pos.txt`` will contain the row positions of each marker for the beat specified by ``%i``